OfficeDev/Microsoft-Teams-Samples/samples/app-region-selection/README.md

 ## Interacting with the bot

 Install the Region Selection App manifest in Microsoft Teams. @mention the region selection bot to start the conversation.
+- Bot sends an Adaptive card in chat
+- Select the region from the card
+- bot sets the sets the selected region and notify user in chat

 ## Interacting with Region Selection Tab

-Set up the region selection app as a Tab in channel Select the region from the configuration page and click on save
+- Set up the region selection app as a Tab in channel
+- Select the region from the configuration page and click on save
+- Tab will display the selected region

 ## Deploy the bot to Azure